hamdaankhalidroot/LeftOverDesignProcess/FunctionalityRequirements.md

 ## Suppliers
 - Can publish an item
-- Can update an item
+- Can update an item ( Requested by food bank )
 - Can see items published history
-- Can unpublish an item
+- Can unpublish an item ( Requested by food bank )
-- Can republish previously published items
+- Can republish previously published items ( Requested by food bank )
 - Can update their profile ONLY SupplierStores ADMIN ACCESS THIS
 - Can delete their account :( ONLY SupplierStores ADMIN ACCESS THIS
-- Can see info about their subscribed users
+- Can see info about their subscribed users ( Requested by food bank )
 - Can notify users when publishing an item of specific interest to a User in their wishlist

 ## Users